 - There is a Team (called Developers in Scrum), who have the skills and responsibility to actually deliver the Circle’s products and services.
 Scaled Up CIrcles have more than one Team.

-- There is an Operations Owner (called Scrum Master in Scrum), who has the responsibility for the operations, collaboration and constant improvement.
+- There is an Operations Owner (called Scrum Master in Scrum), who is responsible for the operations, collaboration and constant improvement.

-There is a set of planning, refinement, review and retrospective meetings and normally also a daily tactical standups where the Team stays in sync.
+There is a set of planning, refinement, review and retrospective meetings and normally also daily tactical meetups where the Team stays in sync.

 There are some standard, public Artifacts that are always used in the Circle, but the CIrcle may choose to have more:

-- Team Backlog (called the Sprint Backlog in Scrum) where the day-to-day plan for the work unfolds.
+- Tactical Backlog (called the Sprint Backlog in Scrum) is where the day-to-day plan for the work unfolds.
 It is owned by the Team.
-It is also sometimes referred to as the Tactical Backlog.

 - Improvement Backlog where all impediments and improvements are recorded and prioritized.
 It is owned by the Operations Owner.

 - Circle Manifest that describes what the Circle is, what it does and how to get its services.
-This provide a great transparency to the whole organization
+This provides great transparency to the whole organization

 Details of Practices